janetna40/ELK-STACK-Project1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the Ansible files to follow; may be used to install only certain pieces of it, such as Filebeat.

-filebeat-playbook.yml (https://github.com/janetna40/ELK-STACK-Project1/blob/6a4c48292ecbc29e0bf9e038aeec88c87671a848/Ansible/filebeat-playbook.yml) (Installs and configures Filebeat on the target machines)
+filebeat-playbook.yml (Ansible/filebeat-playbook.yml) Installs and configures Filebeat on the target machines)

 metricbeat-playbook.yml (Installs and configures Metricbeat on the target machines)